 Instructions

-- Add the chopped dark chocolate to a pot on the stove set to low heat.
+- Add 3/4 cup chopped dark chocolate to a pot on the stove set to low heat.

 - Cook, stirring constantly until the chocolate has melted, then immediately remove the pot from the heat.

-- Add the toasted almonds to the pot of melted chocolate, then gently stir until the almonds are completely coated in chocolate.
+- Add 3/4 cup toasted unsalted almonds to the pot of melted chocolate, then gently stir until the almonds are completely coated in chocolate.

 - Add 1 heaping tablespoon of chocolate coated almonds to a large plate or sheet pan lined with parchment paper or a silicone baking mat.

-- Add a small pinch of sea salt on top of the chocolate almond cluster, if desired.
+- Add a small pinch of sea salt on top of the almond chocolate cluster.

 - Repeat steps 4-5 with the remaining chocolate almond mixture, leaving space between each cluster (you should end up with approximately 12 clusters).

-- Transfer the plate or sheet pan to the fridge to let the chocolate almond clusters chill for at least 1 hour before serving.
+- Transfer the plate or sheet pan to the fridge to let the clusters chill for at least 1 hour before serving.

 Notes